shogun-toolbox/docs/INTERFACES.md

 ## The shared library
 All interfaces require the Shogun library to be visible to your system.
-If using a custom directory
+You can prepend the `libshogun.*` to an environmental variable.
+On Linux, this is done with

     $ export LD_LIBRARY_PATH="path/to/libshogun.so:$LD_LIBRARY_PATH"

+On MacOS

+    $ export DYLD_LIBRARY_PATH="path/to/libshogun.so:$DYLD_LIBRARY_PATH"

-The `libshogun.so` was either copied to `path/to/shogun-install/lib/` when running `make install`, but you can also make it point to the build directory `path/to/build/src/shogun/` to make it available after a successful `make`.
+Note that the `libshogun.*` was either copied to `path/to/shogun-install/lib/` when running `make install`.
+You can also make it point to the build directory `path/to/build/src/shogun/` to make it available after a successful `make`.
 All subsequent settings can be set to the build dir or the installation dir.